obilogy/toc-formatter/README.md

-# TOC Formatter Web App
+# TOCtee Formatter Web App

 A simple web application that cleans up messy table of contents in Word documents by removing arrows/dots and applying professional dot leaders.